sofibonch/List_memorazation/README.md

-# list_memorazation
+# List Memorization Experiment

-psychopy experiment with lists memorization there are 2 types of list, neutral and threatening, in a given list there are 12 words (in Hebrew), each words is showen for 1 sec with a pouse of 0.25/1 sec between each one. every list is shown one of the two poause times.
+This repository contains a Psychopy experiment focusing on the memorization of lists.
+The experiment involves two types of lists: neutral and threatening.
+Each list comprises 12 Hebrew words, displayed for 1 second with a pause of either 0.25 or 1 second between each word.
+The pause duration is randomized for each list.

-A test accures after there are shown 8 lists, 4 of them wuth long times and 4 with short times+ 2 of each time is a different type of list.
-In the test there are 3 words from each list and 3 not from the lists but with specific closnes to the correlated list, the participant need to answer if the words is new or not in the test run.
+After the presentation of 8 lists (4 with long pauses and 4 with short pauses), a test phase follows.
+During the test, participants encounter 3 words from each list and 3 words not from any list but closely related to the correlated list.
+The task for participants is to determine whether a given word is new or was part of the previously presented lists.

-8 lists and a test are a block- in total 4 blocks (32 lists). all the lists are randomized- in the block they belong to, in their place inside the block, the order of the words that are shown and the pause times between the words.
+## Experimental Design

+- Each block consists of 8 lists (4 with long pauses, 4 with short pauses).
+- The experiment comprises a total of 4 blocks, resulting in 32 lists.

+## Randomization

+All lists are randomized in multiple dimensions:
+- Within their respective block.
+- In terms of their position inside the block.
+- The order of the words presented in each list.
+- The pause durations between words.

+## How to Run

+1. Clone this repository to your local machine.
+2. Ensure you have Psychopy installed.
+3. Open the Psychopy experiment file.
+4. Run the experiment following the provided instructions.

+Feel free to use or adapt this experiment for your own research or educational purposes.
+If you encounter any issues or have suggestions, please feel free to open an issue or submit a pull request.
+Happy experimenting!